 right sided iso...

-Traumatic tracheobronchial injury is a serious but uncommon manifestation of chest trauma.
+Tracheobronchial injury is a serious but uncommon manifestation of chest trauma.
 It is usually a fatal injury with only a small percentage of patients making it to hospital.
-Given the magnitude of force required to injure the major airways, there are often multiple chest injuries and o...
+Given the magnitude of force required to injure the major airways, there are often multiple chest injuries and other body ...

 A tracheo-bronchial stent is a device used in the treatment of symptomatic airway compression.